jjvanzon/JJs-Reference-Architecture/introduction.md

 - Application architecture
 - [Service oriented architecture](service-oriented-architecture.md)

 The *application architecture* is the main part.
-It is about business domains and everything you could show on a screen, including a framework of reusable parts.
+It is about functional domains and everything you could show on a screen, including a framework of reusable parts.
 The *service oriented architecture* is explained separately and is mostly about linking different systems together.

 The way of working described here is just a suggestion.
 It describes *a* way of working, not *the* way of working.
 The described principles and practices can be used at will.